rstiller/inspector-metrics/packages/inspector-carbon/README.md

 ### view data in grafana

 1. Navigate to `http://localhost:3000`
-1. Add a new Data Source (type: graphite, host / url: http://graphite/)
+1. Add a new Data Source (type: graphite, username / password: root/root, host / url: http://graphite/)
 1. Create a new graph

 ![](docs/grafana.png)